 Marc Andreessen is, by very definition, a “unicorn”.
 Not only has he created software that has been used by more than a billion people, but he has co-founded and led multiple multi-billion dollar companies in the tech industry.
 Today, he is regarded as one of the most influential tech advisors and investors on the planet and his unprecedented successes have made him one of the most sought after thinkers in the world.

-What I love about this interview is the sheer breadth of tactical business insights you are able to glean from the conversation.
+What I love about this particular Timothy Ferriss podcast is the sheer breadth of tactical business insights you are able to glean from the conversation.
 From the importance of pricing to the fetishization of failure to Marc’s two rules for success, if you want to know how to make more money, scale your business, and live a truly rich life, listen to this discussion.

 11. Episode #125 with Derek Sivers